District Mission Statement

 Please refer to our Dignity for All Students Act page for more information about DASA.

-Students are responsible to comply with consequences given by staff and on the bus.
+Students are expected to and responsible for complying with consequences given by staff and on the bus.
 Consequences may include:

 ● Contact parents/guardians